A-Z

 True:

 75% of acquaintance rapes on college campuses involve alcohol.
-Alcohol impairs judgment, makes it more difficult to make good decisions, wise choices, or avoid dangerous situations.
+Alcohol impairs judgment and makes it more difficult to make good decisions, wise choices, or avoid dangerous situations.
 Limiting alcohol intake enhances personal safety – for many reasons.

 True:

-Legally (as defined by both the Illinois Criminal Code, and GSU’s Student Code of Conduct), an individual cannot consent to having sex if they are intoxicated.
+Legally (as defined by both the Illinois Criminal Code and GoveState’s Student Code of Conduct), an individual cannot consent to having sex if they are intoxicated.

 False:

 Relying on body language or other cues is dangerous.
-In order to know if someone wants to have sex, you must ask and get consent.
+To know if someone wants to have sex, you must ask and get consent.

 False:

-“No” means “no”; one cannot assume that a women is playing “hard to get”, that puts everyone in a very vulnerable position.
+“No” means “no”; one cannot assume that a woman is playing “hard to get”, that puts everyone in a very vulnerable position.

 False: